Bromley: History

 Bromley is first recorded in an Anglo-Saxon charter of 862 as Bromleag and means 'woodland clearing where broom grows'.
 It shares this Old English etymology with Great Bromley in eastern Essex, but not with the Bromley in the East End of London.

 The history of Bromley is closely connected with the See of Rochester.
 In AD 862 Ethelbert, the King of Kent, granted land to form the Manor of Bromley.
 In 1185 Bromley Palace was built by Gilbert Glanvill, Bishop of Rochester.
 Pilgrims came to the town to visit St. Blaise's Well.
-The Palace was held by the Bishops until 1845, when Coles Child, a wealthy local merchant and philanthropist, purchased Bromley Palace (now the hub of the Bromley Civic Centre) and became lord of the manor.
+The Palace was held by the Bishops until 1845, when Coles Child, a wealthy local merchant and philanthropist, purchased Bromley Palace and became lord of the manor.
 The town was an important coaching stop on the way to Hastings from London, and the now defunct Royal Bell Hotel (just off Market Square) is referred to in Jane Austen's Pride and Prejudice.
 It was a quiet rural village until the arrival of the railway in 1858 in Shortlands, which led to rapid growth, and outlying suburban districts such as Bickley (which later overflowed into Bromley Common) were developed to accommodate those wishing to live so conveniently close to London.

 Bromley, also known as Bromley St Peter and St Paul, formed an ancient parish in the Bromley and Beckenham hundred and the Sutton-at-Hone lathe of Kent.
 In 1840 it became part of the expanded Metropolitan Police District.
 The parish adopted the Local Government Act 1858 and a local board was formed in 1867.
 The board was reconstituted as Bromley Urban District Council in 1894 and the parish became Bromley Urban District.
 It formed part of the London Traffic Area from 1924 and the London Passenger Transport Area from 1933.
 In 1934, as part of a county review order, the borough was expanded by taking in 1894 acre from the disbanded Bromley Rural District; an area including parts of the parishes of Farnborough, Hayes, Keston and West Wickham.
 Bromley became part of the newly created Greater London in 1965, in the new London Borough of Bromley.

 Governance

-Bromley forms part of the Bromley and Chislehurst Parliament constituency.
-The current MP is Bob Neill.
-Peter Fortune is the London Assembly member for the Bexley and Bromley constituency, in which the town is located.
+Bromley forms part of the Bromley and Biggin Hill Parliament constituency.
+The current MP is Peter Fortune.
+Thomas Turrell is the London Assembly member for the Bexley and Bromley constituency, in which the town is located.
+This post was previously held by Fortune.

 Bromley's most prominent MP was the former Conservative prime minister, Harold Macmillan.

+Bromley is part of the Bromley Town ward for elections to Bromley London Borough Council.